 - If you did not refuse the officer's request to take the blood/breath/urine test (and your results were over the limit), and you decide to get an IIDLP, your IIDLP permit will last for 4 months.

 - The IIDLP provides the right to drive but only in the state of Georgia.
+You cannot drive out of the State of Georgia on an IIDLP.

 Where do I get the ignition interlock device installed on my car?